Vinz68/NeoPixel-Stair/README.md

 int turnOffSpeed    = 100;       // speed to turn on next led-strip, in msec between next strip int keepLedsOnTime  = 18000;     // keep leds on for at least .. msec. int keepLedsOffTime = 1500;      // keep leds off for at least .. msec.

-// Configuration of the Light dependent resistor (LDR) bool useLDR = true;               // flag, when true the program uses the LDR, set to "false" if you don't have a LDR sensor. int LDRSensor = A0;               // Light dependent resistor, Analog Input line
 ```

 ### Tip
 Using the Serial monitor, via tools->Serial monitor (or Ctl-Shift-M), you can view the serial output and verify your configuration.